 The world needs story tellers, activists, change-makers and artists who rise up for Mother Earth!
 Every second of every day we could choose to be the change we want.
 One could be an activist in many ways: a revolutionary activist, a spiritual activist, a healing activist, a frith activist or an earth activist.
 Some rise up out on the streets, others make art, some perform ceremonies.
 All are of the same value, complementing and supporting each other and they could intertwine in an action.
 So now and then I rise up on the streets with Extinction Rebellion NL, however the heart of my activism is healing and frith through ceremonies that connect.
 In my mother tongue, I call it bezielde verbinding.
 The Dutch word bezielen means ‘to inspire’, ‘to animate’ and verbinding ‘connection’ which leads to ‘an inspiring and animating connection’, but mostly I translate it as ‘community connection’.

 Frith ceremonies could be an act of activism to me, even the smallest ones, like ligthing a candle for peace.
 Frith keepers of the other worlds call us to the frith garth between the worlds.
 A place were the everlasting Flame of Frith is kept alive through prayer and ceremony.
-Every time we lit a frith candle, with every frith prayer and each time we perform a frith ceremony we feed the fire of peace.
+Every time we lit a frith candle, with every frith prayer and each time we perform a frith ceremony we are frithweaving and feed the fire of peace.
 All are welcome: all inclined to honour frith from this world and the other worlds people, ancestors and descendants, gods and spirits of all traditions, beliefs and philosophies of life, willing to work together for the good of all living beings, from the smallest living creature to the earth itself.

 All you need is your imagination to join fellow frith keepers in the frith garth.
 Just imagine a safe space between the world.
 Picture a bend in the river.
 On one side of the frith garth the river forms a natural border and on the other side there is a natural fence of trees.
 The frith fire is burning brightly.
 Some frith keepers sit near the fire and tell each other stories.
 Others are singing soul songs on the beat of drums or dance their prayer for the earth.
 Some found themselves a quiet spot near a tree.